Released on November 30, 2015

-Today, we are happy to announce the release of Visual Studio 2015 Update 1.
-This release includes our latest feature and functionality updates.
+This article contains archived release information for Visual Studio 2015 Update 1.
+This release included the latest feature and functionality updates.

 For additional information, see How to Install a Specific Release of Visual Studio.

 - Visual Studio Tools for Universal Windows Apps